 Grant, M. J., & Booth, A. (2009).
 A typology of reviews: An analysis of 14 review types and associated methodologies.
 Health Information & Libraries Journal, 26(2), 91-108. doi:10.1111/j.1471-1842.2009.00848.x

-A problem is there are too many systematic reviews on the same topic.
-Registering an aprior protocol reduces this problem.
+Registering an a protocol reduces the likelihood that there is more than one systematic review on a topic.
 They function to reduce duplication and promote transparency.A registered review protocol provides the rationale for the review and describes a pre-planned, methodological and analytic approach prior to embarking on a review.

 A Systematic Review includes these types of searching: